alma4rebi/swift-programming-language/book/AutomaticReferenceCounting.md

 You can now link the two instances together so that the person has an apartment, and the apartment has a tenant.
-Note that an exclamation mark (`!`{.code-voice}) is used to unwrap and access the instances stored inside the `john`{.code-voice} and `unit4A`{.code-voice} optional variables, so that the properties of those instances can be set:
+Note that an exclamation mark (`!`) is used to unwrap and access the instances stored inside the `john` and `unit4A` optional variables, so that the properties of those instances can be set: